 - Health Canada's executive director, Science Policy Directorate; and,

-- Innovation, Science and Economic Development Canada's director general, Coordination Branch, Science and Innovation Sector.
+- Innovation, Science and Economic Development Canada's director general, Science and Research Sector.

 Tri-Agency Programs (TAP) Steering Committee